markround/tiller/README.md

 * Optionally executes a child process once it's finished (e.g. mongod, nginx, supervisord, etc.)
 * Now provides a pluggable architecture, so you can define additional data or template sources.
 For example, you can create a DataSource that looks up values from an LDAP store, or a TemplateSource that pulls things from a database.

 This way I can keep all my configuration together in the container, and just tell Docker which environment to use when I start it.
-I can also use it to dynamically alter configuration at runtime ("parameterized containers").
+I can also use it to dynamically alter configuration at runtime ("parameterized containers") by passing in configuration from environment variables, external files, or a datastore such as Consul.

 ## Why "Tiller" ?
 Docker-related projects all seem to have shipyard-related names, and this was the first ship-building related term I could find that didn't have an existing gem or project named after it!
 And a tiller is the thing that steers a boat, so it sounded appropriate for something that generates configuration files.